trabdlkarim/trabdlkarim.github.io/index.md

 - Is your software installed individually, or in large deployment batches?

 Packaging is all about target environment and deployment experience.
 There are many answers to the questions above and each combination of circumstances has its own solutions.
 With this information, the following overview will guide you to the packaging technologies best suited to your project.

-Some types of Python applications, like web site backends and other network services, are common enough that they have frameworks to enable their development and packaging.
-Other types of applications, like dynamic web frontends and mobile clients, are complex enough to target that a framework becomes more than a convenience.

-In all these cases, it makes sense to work backwards, from the framework’s packaging and deployment story.
-Some frameworks include a deployment system which wraps the technologies outlined in the rest of the guide.
-In these cases, you’ll want to defer to your framework’s packaging guide for the easiest and most reliable production experience.

-If you ever wonder how these platforms and frameworks work under the hood, you can always read the sections beyond.

 ---